Research workflow tooling

 Product in focus

-EngagedLab is the first public EdTechLab product.
-It is being built to turn static teaching material into structured interactive labs with visible preview, export, and LMS delivery paths rather than stopping at presentation-only polish.
+EngagedLab is a public EdTechLab product focused on turning static teaching material into structured interactive labs with visible preview, export, and LMS delivery paths rather than stopping at presentation-only polish.

 Structured lab generation